poseidonos/air/docs/user_guide.md

 ### 1.1.
 Objectives

-**The Analytics In Real-time (AIR)** provides a set of APIs for profiling performance, latency, resource, and so on.
+**The Analytics In Real-time (AIR)** provides a set of APIs for profiling performance, latency, histogram, and so on.
 It achieves run-time manipulation by designing all of the modules into event-driven and operating in a single dynamic chain, which optimizes collected data processing and minimizes profiling overhead.
 The AIR currently supports:

 - Performance Profiling
 - Latency Profiling
 - Queue Profiling
 - Count Profiling
 - Utilization Profiling
+- Histogram Profiling

 ### 1.2.
 Terminology & Acronyms